Chriton/lnr-docs/README.md

    Then publish it in your favorite location.
    I recommend using [Vercel](https://vercel.com/) to host the static site.
 It's free and easy to use.

-7. Commit and push your changes to the `main` branch or create a pull request
+7. Commit and push your changes to the `main` branch or create a pull request to merge your changes into this repo.